Darkle/MarkSearch/README.md

 To install the desktop app, download the latest release for your operating system here: [Downloads]({{ '#downloads' | relative_url }})

+Note: if you are updating, remember to exit MarkSearch first before you install the new version.
+To exit, just right-click the MarkSearch icon in the system tray (or left-click the MarkSearch icon in the menu bar if you're on MacOS), then click on "Quit MarkSearch".

 ##### Windows Users:

 Once you have downloaded the .exe file, double click it and run the installer.
 When you run MarkSearch for the first time, you may get a Windows firewall prompt like this: